ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 ### HCX Network Extension Virtual Appliance
 {: #hcx-archi-source-layer-2-conc}

 The Network Extension Service is provided by the HCX Network Extension Virtual Appliance.
 It extends a Layer 2 network from the on-premises vSphere data center to {{site.data.keyword.cloud_notm}} and enables seamless migration between the data center and the cloud.
-The HCX Network Extension Virtual Appliance is required to stretch the on-premises network to IBM Cloud.
+The HCX Network Extension Virtual Appliance is required to stretch the on-premises network to {{site.data.keyword.cloud_notm}}.

 The HCX Network Extension Virtual Appliance has two interfaces:
 * Internal trunk interface - Handles VM traffic on-premises for the extended networks by using a translational bridge mapping to a corresponding stretched network in {{site.data.keyword.cloud_notm}}.